backstage/backstage/packages/backend-plugin-api/api-report.md

 import { TokenManager } from '@backstage/backend-common';
 import { UrlReader } from '@backstage/backend-common';

-// Warning: (ae-missing-release-tag) "AnyServiceFactory" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type AnyServiceFactory = ServiceFactory< unknown,